gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ```
 #### Encrypt inventory file and execute a playbook

+- Steps summary
   - Encrypt the inventory file using `ansible-vault` command.
     - sudo password: `cisco`
     - New vault password: `cisco123`
   - Read the encrypted file
-- Playbook execution without vault key must fail.
+  - Playbook execution without vault-key will fail.
-	- Read the message about inventory file
+  - Read the failure error message about inventory file
-- Execute the playbook with vault key
+  - Execute the playbook with vault-key
   - supply sudo and vault passwords as prompted.
   - The playbook should run fine now.

 ```
 $ ansible-vault --help